Data Cascade

 For a site with 3,000 pages and 50KB of shared data, memory usage is approximately 50KB (shared) + 1.5MB (front matter), not 150MB from deep copies.

-Level 4 – onPagesReady: Fires before taxonomy collection.
-Plugins can inject virtual pages with front matter.
+onPagesReady: Fires before taxonomy collection.
+Plugins can inject virtual pages or modify front matter.
 Data set here participates in taxonomy grouping.

-Level 6 – onContentLoaded: Fires after all content rendering, batch-level.
+onContentLoaded: Fires after all content rendering, batch-level.
 Plugins can modify frontMatter and html across all pages.
-This is the highest priority level – it wins over everything else.
+Changes here win over everything else since they run last.

 Using cascade data in templates